 Floor Map of Notre-Dame

-Place du Parvis and Notre-Dame’s Façade
+Place du Parvis and the façade of Notre-Dame

-Today we can see traces of the old road that led to the entrance of Notre-Dame, with its borders marked in different coloured stone.
+Today we can see traces of the old road that led to the entrance of Notre-Dame, with its borders marked in different coloured stones.
 The Place du Parvis leads to the cathedral’s portals, which are (from left to right):

 Find out more about the West Façade of Notre-Dame Cathedral.